No items found.

 Final Thoughts

 Now that you understand video terminology, you’ll be well equipped to film great content.
 We know it’s a lot to remember, but that’s why this guide is here to help you.
+If you're looking for guidance on video editing in particular, check out our video editing glossary as well!

 If you’re looking to particularly produce videos remotely check out Riverside.fm for HD studio-quality audio and video recording!